zchr/viz-workshop/README.md

 ### :rocket: Step 1

 Not really a draw person?
 We'll now move on to visualizing data with Raphaël.
 In this tutorial, we will create a diagram using Raphaël.
-We will draw some arcs using mathematical functions and we'll be displaying a skill percentage in a mian circle when we hover over the arcs.
+We will draw some arcs using mathematical functions and we'll be displaying a skill percentage in a main circle when we hover over the arcs.
 Let's switch to the `raphael_tutorial.html` file.

 ### :rocket: Step 2